andr-ec/sql-to-graphql/README.md

-# ProcessGraphQL
+# Process GraphQL
-This is a set of helper scripts used to convert a subset of the Spider Dataset examples to GraphQL
+This is a set of helper scripts used to convert a subset of the Spider Dataset SQL examples to GraphQL with hasura.

 The whole process involved manual verification of each step, and involved modifications to the databases and schemas.
 Since the end result requires manual intervention, and since the end result is available, this is mostly for reference.